 As recycling programs continue to gain popularity among brands, apparel is extending its useful life.
 About 80 percent of these recycling programs result in either routing these clothes to thrift stores, shipping them overseas, or converting garments into rags, among other reuses.
 However, what happens at the end of the reuse and second-hand clothing life cycle is just as important.
 This is where a garment’s ingredients are critical.

 When reviewing a clothing label, it is important to know that triexta, elasterell-p, and elastomultiester are all specialty polyesters based on partially plant-based DuPont Sorona polymer and may be sorted into today’s polyester fabric recycling streams.
 Training everyone from designers to the material handles in the recycling facilities that there is a stretch fiber option that can be mechanically recycled in a 100% polyester construction will have a positive impact on the environment.
-Sorona polymer-based fibers offer the perfect comfort stretch performance without breaking down over time due to heat, UV rays or chlorine exposure meaning clothes continue to look, feel and perform great each time you wear them.
-This not only lengthen the life of the garment for multiple uses but when it is finally time, it can be mechanically recycled rather than directed to landfill like Spandex.
+Sorona polymer-based fibers offer the perfect comfort stretch performance without breaking down over time due to heat, UV rays or chlorine exposure, meaning clothes continue to look, feel and perform great each time you wear them.
+This can not only lengthen the life of the garment for multiple uses, but when it is finally time, it can be mechanically recycled rather than directed to landfill, like Spandex.

 Wunder, Wunderwerk

 For outdoor jackets, we use special fabrics made from organic cotton, which are woven so tightly in Switzerland that water cannot penetrate them.
-Another product we are currently testing is a technology that neutralizes the effect of mobile devices on the body, with a focus on Wi-Fi and Bluetooth.
-We are testing this as a clip on jackets and jeans and will make a decision in mid-2020 which product groups the technology can be used for.
+Another brand-new product we are currently testing is a technology that neutralizes the effect of mobile devices on the body, with a focus on Wi-Fi and Bluetooth.
+We are testing this as a clip on jackets and jeans and will make a decision in mid-2020 about which product groups the technology can be used for.
 The price plays a role in our considerations, but the technology behind it is remarkable.

 Catania, Giada SpA